Everlandgo/AWS-Community-Project/README.md

 # AWS-Community-Project
-Creating a community site with aws base
+Creating a community site based of AWS